isographlabs/isograph/docs-website/docs/development-workflow.md

 pnpm backend
 ```

+## VSCode extension

+### Starting

+- Open VSCode in `isograph/vscode-extension`
+- Open the "run and debug" sidebar, and click `Run and Debug`.
+If given a choice, select something related to "Extension development host".
+- In this new window, open `isograph/demos/pet-demo`.
+- The VSCode extension should start when you open a JS, JSX, TS or TSX file.

+### Restarting and seeing new changes

+- Run `pnpm watch-rs` to ensure that the latest binary is being built
+- Restart the "Extension development host" window to use the latest language server binary.

+### Logs etc

+You can see logs by going to `Show output channel` and selecting `Isograph` or `Isograph LSP Logs`. `Isograph` is the output of the VSCode extension.
+It is not very interesting. `Isograph LSP Logs` shows the output of the language server binary and the traffic.
+This is interesting. `eprintln`'s in your Rust code will show up here.

 ## How to release a new "main" version of Isograph

 Every commit to `main` results in a build, which you can see in [npm](https://www.npmjs.com/package/@isograph/compiler?activeTab=versions).
 The ones of the form `0.0.0-main-$hash` are generated from a commit to `main`.